ECP-WarpX/WarpX/Docs/source/usage/examples.rst

 Kinetic-fluid Hybrid Models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Several examples and benchmarks of the kinetic-fluid hybrid model are provided below.
+WarpX includes a reduced plasma model in which electrons are treated as a massless fluid while ions are kinetically evolved, and Ohm's law is used to calculate the electric field.
+This model is appropriate for problems in which ion kinetics dominate (ion cyclotron waves, for instance).
+See the :ref:`theory section <theory-kinetic-fluid-hybrid-model>` for more details.
+Several examples and benchmarks of this kinetic-fluid hybrid model are provided below.
-A few examples are replications of the verification tests described in :cite:t:`ex-MUNOZ2018`.
+A few of the examples are replications of the verification tests described in :cite:t:`ex-MUNOZ2018`.
 The hybrid-PIC model was added to WarpX in `PR #3665 <https://github.com/ECP-WarpX/WarpX/pull/3665>`_ - the figures in the examples below were generated at that time.

 .. toctree::
    :maxdepth: 1